visit-dav/visit/docs/SphynxDocs/Quantitative/DataLevelComparisonsWizard.rst

 that follows, we demonstrate only this selection but describe variations where necessary.

-After selecting with variety of CMFE expression to create, the user is presented with the next wizard window to specify the target mesh and donor variables to be used in the expression.
+After selecting the variety of CMFE expression to create, the user is presented with the next wizard window to specify the target mesh and donor variables to be used in the expression.